vittoriofortino84/EDTOX/README.md

 # 8. Validation of EDC scores with external data
 ## 8_1_Validation_VAM_scores_Eurion_External_set_compounds.R
-Validation of EDC scores with known chemicals from expert domain which are considered as EDC together with the compounds from DEDuCT list and the heatmap analysis and accuracy.
+- Evaluation of EDC scores using known EDCs from expert domain and DeDuCT
+- and the compounds from DEDuCT list and the heatmap analysis and accuracy.

 ## 8_2_validation_with_disease_score.R
 Validation of EDC scores Using disease labels in CTD with the class probabilty calculated from the compounds and the heatmap plot